halmasieh/Stock-analysis/README.md

 Refactoring is a disciplined technique for restructuring existing code, altering its internal structure without changing its external behavior.
 Although refactoring does not add features or functionalities in a code, it is sharp weapon for developers in their maintenance activity.
-The purpose of refactoring according to [Martin_Fowler](https://martinfowler.com/) (Father of Code Smell) are stated in the following
+The advantages of refactoring according to [Martin_Fowler](https://martinfowler.com/) (Father of Code Smell) are stated in the following
 * Refactoring improves the design of code
 * Refactoring makes the code easier to understand
 * Refactoring helps programming faster
 * Refactoring helps finding bugs
 Specially for long-term scripts.
 It is essential to refactor the code in order to make it more adaptive.

 However, you definitely do not perform refactoring tasks, if it exceeds your budget and time.
 In essence, stop refactoring when we-
 * Run out of money
 * Run out of time